Rdelux/Udacity-Project-Submission/Project_2/Project2_wirteUp.md

 I experimented on alternative normalization techniques and found that by simply using (x - 127.5) / 127.5 to normalize the data improved the training accuracy, therefore this is the approach I adopted.
 Training data converge to high accuracy early and rapidly, however validation accuracy still lacks behind and didn't improve, therefore additional techniques need to be used.
 This observation seemed to imply overfitting occurred.
 In order to resolve this issue, regularization technique was used, namely dropouts.
 I used two dropouts at Layer 4 and 5 with the probability of keeping the data set to 50%.
 Different value of dropout probability was used but 50% provided the most optimal value in the iteration.
 Validation accuracy was increased however the accuracy took longer to converge and reach the maximum accuracy that my model can provide.
 Since I have a CUDA enable laptop, so that tensorflow-gpu can be used to train the model quickly for iterative runs, therefore number of epochs need to train the model is not an issue for this architecture.

 My final model results were:
-* training set accuracy of 99.6%
+* training set accuracy of 99.3%
-* test set accuracy of 94.5%
+* test set accuracy of 93.3%
-* validation set accuracy of 94.5% (PASS)
+* validation set accuracy of 93.7% (PASS)

 ###Test a Model on New Images

 ## Testing of the New Model
 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

+## 1. Random German Traffic Signs

-Here are five German traffic signs that I found on the web:
+Five German traffic signs were found on the web in order to feed into the model for further testing of the model:

 ![alt text][image7] ![alt text][image8] ![alt text][image9]
 ![alt text][image10] ![alt text][image11]

-####2.
-Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).
+These images have different dimensions and resolutions when they were first downloaded.
+I cropped the area on the image where the signs is located in each image.
+Using an online tool, I reduced the image resolution to 32 x 32, which is demanded by the current model architecture.
+Although the distortion of the images are minimized from the cropping, the resolution of the images were significantly reduced.
+This will help to prove the robustness of the current model I developed.

+## 2. Prediction Results

 Here are the results of the prediction: